Can you advise on the possibility of regaining my sense of smell?

 - If you suspect that you are suffering from complications of the above and or air pollution, consider installing a good air purifier in your home, initially in your bedroom and possibly your office...

-- Enhance your wellness by eating better, getting some exercise, managing your stress and taking the supplements you have ordered Total Balance Premium, Omega3 QH Ultra and Neuro Natural Sleep...
+- Enhance your wellness by eating better, getting some exercise, managing your stress and taking the supplements you have ordered Total Balance Premium, Omega 3 / QH Premium and Neuro Natural Sleep...

 Let us know how you are getting on.